BlopaSc/ML-Library/README.md

 3. `criterion`: (Optional) May be `information_gain`/`entropy` (default), `gini_index`/`gini` or `majority_error`/`majority`.
 4. `max_depth`: (Optional, default: 0) Specified the maximum depth of the tree, if zero then it does not has a maximum depth.
 5. `preprocess`: (Optional) List of preprocessor objects to be applied to the data before prediction in this tree.
 They will be applied in the given order, only the data parameter is sent to the call so preprocessors must assume unlabeled data.
+6. `subsample_attributes`: (Optional, default: 0) Number of attributes to subsample before deciding the best split in each node.
+Useful for Random Forest.
+If 0 then it does not perform subsampling.
+7. `seed`: (Optional, default: None) Seed to utilize for the randomness of the subsampling of attributes.
+Allows reproducibility of experiments.

 **Call:**